Why is Diversity important in the workplace?

 This month Health Assured offer a free webinar - The Road to Resilience - where you can learn, in a remote setting, exactly how to manage pressure and expectation, recognise weaknesses and build upon strength.
 By the end of the course, you’ll be stronger, wiser - and much more resilient.

-Having wellbeing resources, such as our EAP or wellbeing app, you can support your employee’s wellbeing, helping them live happier, healthier lives.
+Having wellbeing resources, such as our EAP, you can support your employee’s wellbeing, helping them live happier, healthier lives.